Abburehan/YOLO-COCO-Visual-Search/README.md

-# YOLO-COCO-Visual-Search

-# 🔍 Computer Vision Powered Image Search Engine using YOLOv11
+# Computer Vision Powered Image Search Engine using YOLOv11
 ### *Object Detection–Driven Visual Search Application (Streamlit + YOLOv11)*

 This project demonstrates a **computer vision–based image search engine** that identifies and retrieves images containing specific objects using **YOLOv11**, one of the latest and most accurate object detection models.